tjohn327/raspberry_pi_ups/README.md

 http://<IP of Raspberry Pi>:1880/

 Import the flow, src/ups_flow.json into the Node-Red environment.

+Edit one of the UI nodes (e.g BAT) by double clicking on it.
+In its setup menu click on the edit button next to "Group' and select 'Home' in the Tab drop down.
+Click Update and then Done.

 Deploy the flow and open the dashboard link of Node-Red to see the status of the UPS.

 http://<IP of Raspberry Pi>:1880/ui